Lecrae: 2012–2016: Breakthrough

 On February 16, 2012, Rapzilla announced that Lecrae was preparing to release his first mixtape, Church Clothes.
 On May 3, 2012, Lecrae premiered his music video for the title track of his Church Clothes mixtape online on XXL.
 The video was noted for including cameos by Kendrick Lamar and DJ Premier, and attracted almost 20,000 views in less than a day.
 Hosted by Don Cannon, the mixtape featured the song Darkest Hour, in which Lecrae collaborated with No Malice of Clipse.
 Church Clothes was downloaded more than 100,000 times in less than 48 hours on DatPiff.com, and in less than a month reached 250,000 downloads, a platinum rating on the website.
 On June 25, 2012, a remastered version of the mixtape, without DJ Don Cannon, was released as an EP for sale on iTunes.
 Due to issues with sampling, this version was much shorter with only seven songs.
-Upon its release, the EP debuted on the Billboard charts at No. 10 on both the Christian Albums and Gospel Albums charts for the week of July 14, 2012.
+Upon its release, the EP debuted on the Billboard charts at number ten on both the Christian Albums and Gospel Albums charts for the week of July 14, 2012.

 On April 27, Lecrae announced that his next album, Gravity, was to be released in late 2012, and recording sessions began in May.
 On June 21, 2012, Lecrae appeared live at the Apple Store in Chicago for Black Music Month.
 The release date for Gravity, September 4, 2012, as well as the album artwork was announced on July 19, 2012, via Rapzilla.

-On August 30, 2012, the rapper Saigon announced that Lecrae would be one of the featured artists on his upcoming album The Greatest Story Never Told Chapter 2: Bread and Circuses, due November 6, 2012.
+On August 30, the rapper Saigon announced that Lecrae would be one of the featured artists on his upcoming album The Greatest Story Never Told Chapter 2: Bread and Circuses, due to release on November 6, 2012.

 Gravity was released on September 4, 2012, to critical acclaim.
-Upon its release, Gravity debuted at No. 3 on the Billboard 200, with 72,000 units sold.
-The album also debuted at No. 1 on the Christian, Gospel, Independent, and Rap Album charts, No. 3 on the Digital Albums chart, and 24 on the Canadian Albums Chart.
-After the iTunes deluxe version of the album hit No. 1 on that vendors charts, and the regular version at number No. 2, Time wrote an article about Lecrae and his success with the album.
+Upon its release, Gravity debuted at number three on the Billboard 200, with 72,000 units sold.
+The album also debuted at number one on the Christian, Gospel, Independent, and Rap Album charts, number three on the Digital Albums chart, and 24 on the Canadian Albums Chart.
+After the iTunes deluxe version of the album reached number one on that vendor's charts, and the regular version at number two, Time wrote an article about Lecrae and his success with the album.